kennethrisa/discord-rustserverstatus/README.md

 # Bot

-Updates activity status on discord bot and displays how many players are connect to your rust server from rest api
+Updates activity status on discord bot and displays how many players are connect to your rust server from rest api and releay rcon commands to server.

 Written in nodejs and requires npm and nodejs.

 You can run it on windows, macOS, linux or docker, se the installation for more info.

+* Supported api sites:
-* Support rust-servers.info
+* rust-servers.info
-* Support rust-servers.net
+* rust-servers.net
+* battlemetrics.com
-* Bot update status every 6 minutes
+* Bot update status every 3 minutes

 # Configuration
 config.json